puskaspeti/pp-breadcrumbs/README.md

 export class AppComponent {}
 ```

-Rendering with `pp-breadcrumbs` is optional, and uses [Bootstrap 4](https://getbootstrap.com/) classes.
+Rendering with `pp-breadcrumbs` is optional, and uses [Bootstrap 4](https://getbootstrap.com/) CSS classes.
 If a different markup output is desired, a custom component can be created that subscribes to the `PpBreadcrumbsService.crumbs$` observable.

 #### Routing Configuration